Like any medication, antidepressants can cause side effects. The specific problems vary from drug to drug -- and from person to person.

 Some of the older tricyclic antidepressants such as Elavil, Pamelor, and Tofranil can have severe side effects or cause dangerous interactions with other drugs or foods.
 They can cause blurred vision and fatigue.
 They may not be safe for people with heart problems.
 High doses can be toxic and potentially life-threatening.
 For these reasons, tricyclic antidepressants are less often used for the treatment of depression.

 Monoamine oxidase inhibitors (MAOIs) such as Nardil, Parnate, Marplan and Emsam are among the most effective of all known antidepressants.
-But they can cause serious interactions with some foods -- like certain cheeses, red wine, and certain beans -- and other medicines.
-The interactions can result in potentially fatal high blood pressure.
-For instance, they can be hazardous when combined with medicines such as Sudafed (pseudoephedrine) that can raise blood pressure.
-They can also be dangerous with most other antidepressants that can then excessively raise levels of the neurotransmitter serotonin.
+But they can cause serious interactions with some foods -- like aged meats and cheeses, fermented products like soy sauce, and broad flat beans -- as well as other medicines.
+For instance, they can be hazardous when combined with medicines such as Sudafed (pseudoephedrine) that can raise blood pressure, and the interactions can lead to such effects as high blood pressure that is potentially fatal.
+They can also be dangerous with most other antidepressants, which can then raise levels of the neurotransmitter serotonin excessively.

 What to Do About Antidepressant Side Effects

 With any medication, you have to weigh the benefits with the side effects.
 You and your doctor should work together to figure out the right balance.
 Some side effects may not bother you.
-Others may be so severe that you will have to stop taking the medicine.
+Others may be so severe that you will have to stop taking the medicine or consider adding an additional medicine that might help counteract the side effect of the antidepressant.